-I would like to thank the Crown Paints Board for its ongoing guidance; my sincere thanks to you, our shareholders, for your continued trust and confidence in us, our esteemed business partners, to whom we owe our existence.
-We are all committed to put our efforts towards business sustainability.
+I would like to thank the Crown Paints Board for its ongoing guidance; my sincere thanks to you, our shareholders, for your continued trust and confidence in us.
+We are committed to put our efforts towards business sustainability.

 Rakesh Rao Group CEO 21 July 2020